Stevens Point Child and Family Counseling

 - Does anyone else know what I talk about in counseling?
 Client confidentiality is maintained throughout counseling and after counseling ends.
 We cannot talk with anyone about you without your signed consent.
 If children share information with us that indicates they are in danger either physically, sexually, or emotionally, we are required by law to report it.
 Our goal is to keep your children safe.
 If appropriate, you will be included in this process so you can help your child stay safe.

 - What is EMDR?
 Eye Movement Desensitizing and Reprocessing is an extensively researched, effective form of treatment designed to help people recover from trauma.
-If Gretchen thinks you might benefit from EMDR, she will talk with you about how this intervention could be used in counseling and how it can help you.
+Gretchen has been trained in EMDR.
+If she thinks you or your child might benefit from EMDR, she will talk with you about how this intervention could be used in counseling and how it can help you.

 Practical Advice for Parents: